adamnemecek/cascadia/README.md

 let (R, [x, y]) = poly!(ZZ, x, y);
 let (S, [a, b, c]) = poly!(ZZ, a, b, c);

+// note that the S has three elements, same

-let f = hom(S, R, [x^2, x*y, y^2]);
+// the question is what does the hom funciton take? they are not Ring::Elem per se, since let f = hom(S, R, [x^2, x*y, y^2]);

 hom()